 There’s a million ways to make this more complicated and bling-y, but at a very basic level, this is a go-to fairy look that’s perfect for makeup newbies.

-Even if you don’t have green face paint, a little green eye shadow and red lipstick can go a long way with this simple witch Halloween makeup.
+If you don’t have green face paint, some green eye shadow and red lipstick can go a long way with this simple witch Halloween makeup.

 12. Cruella De Vil

-If you just want to create a cool makeup look and wear all black, this spiderwebs tutorial is a great look to try.
+If you want to create a cool makeup look and wear all black, this spiderwebs tutorial is a great idea to try.

 14. Catwoman from Batman Returns

-This Catwoman look reminds me of the Batman I watched growing up — it’s both classic and fairly easy to do.
+This Catwoman look is both classic and fairly easy to do.

-You’ve already got the outfit at home (a white sheet!) but this makeup look takes the basic ghost costume to a more elevated level.
+You’ve already got the outfit at home (a white sheet!), but this makeup look takes the basic ghost costume to the next level.

 16. No. 1 mom